Deep House

 Jeremy Atherton Lin

-Jeremy Atherton Lin is the author of the National Book Critics Circle Award winner Gay Bar- Why We Went Out.
-His essays appear in numerous places including the Paris Review, the Times Literary Supplement and the Yale Review, for which he was a finalist for the National Magazine Award.
-His sound programs have been broadcast on NTS Radio.
-He is based in Los Angeles and East Sussex, England.
+Jeremy Atherton Lin is the author of Gay Bar, a New York Times Critics’ Top Book of 2021 and winner of the National Book Critics Circle Award for Autobiography.
+His essays appear in numerous places, including the Paris Review, the Times Literary Supplement, and the Yale Review, from which he was anthologized in The Best American Magazine Writing.
+His sound programmes have been broadcast on NTS Radio.

 Returns